Path Locks and Crash Recovery

 1. Check whether source is a directory or file, set src_is_dir

-2. Acquire mv lock (internally chooses SUBTREE or POINT based on src_is_dir)
+2. Acquire mv lock (internally chooses TreeLock or ExactPathLock based on src_is_dir)

 3. Copy to new location (source still intact, safe)